python-attrs/attrs/docs/overview.rst

 In order to fulfill its ambitious goal of bringing back the joy to writing classes, it gives you a class decorator and a way to declaratively define the attributes on that class:

-.. include:: ../README.rst
+.. include:: ../README.md
+   :parser: myst_parser.sphinx_
-   :start-after: -code-begin-
+   :start-after: code-begin -->
-   :end-before: -project-information-
+   :end-before: ## Project Information

 .. _philosophy: